Analysis and active control of geometrically nonlinear responses of smart FG porous plates with graphene nanoplatelets

 \section{Introduction}

-Nowadays, the demand for high performance structures with superior mechanical properties and chemical stability in engineering applications has been significantly increased.
-With these cellular structures, the porous materials whose the excellent properties such as lightweight, excellent energy absorption, heat resistance has been extensively employed in various fields of engineering including aerospace, automotive, biomedical and other areas \cite{tampieri2001porosity,pompe2003functionally, lefebvre2008porous,betts2012benefits, smith2012steel}.
-However, the existence of internal pores leads to significant reduction in the structural stiffness \cite{xia2013effects}.
-In order to overcome this shortcoming, the reinforcement with carbonaceous nanofillers such as carbon nanotubes (CNTs) \cite{iijima1991helical, liew2015mechanical} and graphene platelets (GPLs) \cite{mittal2015review, papageorgiou2017mechanical} into the porous materials is an excellent and practical choice to strengthen their mechanical properties.
-More importantly, this reinforcement aims also to maintain their potential for lightweight structures \cite{groven2012solution,duarte2015effective}.
-In comparison with CNTs, GPLs have demonstrated great potentials to become a good candidate for reinforcement \cite{rafiee2009enhanced,zaman2012carbon} since GPLs have superior mechanical properties, a lower manufacturing cost, a larger specific surface area and two-dimensional geometry.
-In order to increase the performance of structure, the functionally graded (FG) porous structures reinforced by GPLs have been proposed in the literature to obtain the desired mechanical properties by modifying the sizes, the density of the internal pores in different directions as well as the dispersion patterns of GPLs \cite{hassani2012production,hangai2013compression,{he2014preparation}}.
-In terms of numerical analysis, large number of investigations have been conducted to study the influences of the internal pores and GPLs on the behaviours of structures under various different conditions.
-Kitipornchai et al. \cite{kitipornchai2017free} and Chen et al. \cite{chen2017nonlinear} examined the free vibration, elastic buckling and the nonlinear free vibration, postbuckling behaviours of the FG porous beams reinforced with GPLs, respectively based on the Timoshenko's beam theory and Ritz method.
+A large demand for high structural performance and multifunctionality having superior mechanical properties and chemical stability in engineering applications has been significantly increased in the last few years.
+With cellular structures, porous materials having outstanding properties such as excellent energy absorption, lightweight, heat resistance has been broadly employed in various engineering fields \cite{lefebvre2008porous, smith2012steel}.
+However, the existence of internal pores in metal matrix leads to a significant reduction in terms of structural stiffness \cite{xia2013effects}.
+To make up for this shortcoming, reinforcement with carbonaceous nanofillers e.g. carbon nanotubes (CNTs) \cite{iijima1991helical, liew2015mechanical} and graphene nanoplatelets (GPLs) \cite{mittal2015review} into lightweight materials is considered as an excellent and practical choice to strengthen their mechanical properties.
+More importantly, this reinforcement also aims to preserve their potential for lightweight structures \cite{duarte2015effective}.
+Compared to CNTs, GPLs have exhibited great potentials to become a good reinforcement candidate \cite{rafiee2009enhanced} since GPLs possess superior mechanical properties, a lower manufacturing cost, a larger specific surface area and two-dimensional geometry.
+To enhance the performance of structures, functionally graded (FG) porous structures reinforced by GPLs have been proposed in the literature to obtain the desired mechanical properties by adjusting the size and density of porosities as well as distribution of internal pores and GPLs \cite{hassani2012production,he2014preparation}.
+In terms of numerical analysis, numerous investigations have been carried out to examine the effect of internal pores and GPLs on structural behaviors under various conditions.
+Based on Timoshenko's beam theory and Ritz method, the free vibration and buckling analyses of FG porous beams reinforced with GPLs are conducted by Kitipornchai et al. \cite{kitipornchai2017free} while the nonlinear free vibration and postbuckling behaviors are reported by Chen et al. \cite{chen2017nonlinear}.
+In addition, the nonlinear responses of arch and ring porous structures reinforced by GPLs are also examined \cite{liu2019nonlinear, li2019analytical}.